-Most Haunted Place in Louisville: Waverly Hills Sanatorium
+Kentucky's Most Haunted Hospital - Waverly Hills Sanatorium in Louisville

 Located in Louisville, KY, the Waverly Hills Sanatorium is considered one of the most haunted places in the country.
 The abandoned building is a former tuberculosis hospital that accommodated as many as 400 patients.
 At the turn of the century, many people died of tuberculosis, so Waverly Hills had its share of deaths.